 If time permits, we shall visit Moyse’s Hall.
 Built around 1180, it houses a collection of artefacts from the Bronze Age, as well as Roman pottery and Anglo-Saxon jewellery.

 We take a tour of the Theatre Royal, focusing on the early history and architecture of the Theatre Royal and on the provincial circuit theatre in East Anglia in the late eighteenth and early 19th century.
 The Theatre Royal was designed and built in 1819 by William Wilkins (1778-1839) who also designed the National Gallery, London.
 With many of its original features still intact, it is the best example of a Regency playhouse in the United Kingdom and one of the most beautiful, intimate and historic theatres in the world.
-Although the playhouse was only originally used for short seasons before it fell into decay, it was still able to boast the world premier of ‘Charlie’s Aunt’.
+Although the playhouse was only originally used for short seasons before it fell into decay, it was still able to boast the world premier of ‘Charley’s Aunt’.
 Now beautifully restored, the theatre has initiated a special project to present often forgotten plays of the late 18th and early 19th centuries.
 We explore the whole building; auditorium, stage, and backstage.
-After time at leisure for dinner we shall attend a musical performance at the Theatre Royal (subject to performance schedules).
 (Overnight Bury St Edmunds) BL

 Day 16: Wednesday 20 June, Bury St Edmunds – Framlingham Castle – Stowmarket – Sudbury – Bury St Edmunds